Saturday, Nov. 22, 2014

-We've got the best of all worlds!
-Virginia Wesleyan's 300-acre campus is a refreshing oasis on the border of Virginia Beach and Norfolk.
-We're both in the middle of a bustling metropolitan area with more than 1.5 million people, plus we're only 20 minutes from the beach!
+Virginia Wesleyan's 300-acre campus is a beautiful oasis on the border of Virginia Beach and Norfolk.
+The College is in the middle of a bustling metropolitan area with more than 1.5 million people, yet we're only 20 minutes from the beach.

 We're ideally located for education, travel, internship and employment opportunities, as well as social and recreational activities.
-Chances are you'll find whatever you're looking for right here.» For more information about the Hampton Roads area, visit www.hamptonroads.com
+Chances are you'll find whatever you're looking for right here.

 Let's get real.
 One of the best reasons to go to college is to make new friends.
 As a Wesleyan student, you'll form life-long relationships with people from Virginia, the East Coast, the nation and the world.
 We embrace diversity and celebrate the differences that every person brings to our community.
 With a small student body of approximately 1,400 (more than 700 residential students), you will be more than a face in the crowd or a number on a form.
 Faculty and staff members will call you by name.
 And you'll probably never pass someone on the sidewalk without getting a friendly smile and a hello!